WWE News: Reason Why Finn Balor Hasn’t Returned to WWE Television Revealed

 Before his injury, WWE officials were giving him a huge push heading into WWE Summerslam.
 He became the first WWE Universal Champion and would likely still be holding the title if he wasn’t injured.
 Obviously, WWE still has big plans for Balor to be a top face for WWE, so they are not going to ruin his momentum by having him return before Wrestlemania 33 and then force a match for the sake of having him on the card.

 WWE officials are thinking logically about how to bring Finn Balor back to WWE television, but it’s just bad timing with the grandest stage of them all being only two weeks away.
 If Balor misses Wrestlemania 33, he’s almost guaranteed to return to Raw the night after.
-It’s been rumored that WWE could move Balor to SmackDown, so the WWE Universe should keep a sharp eye out on Tuesday nights for Finn Balor’s return.
+It’s been rumored that WWE could be moving Balor to SmackDown, so the WWE Universe should keep a sharp eye out on Tuesday nights for Finn Balor’s return.

 The Andre the Giant Memorial Battle Royal could be the best option for him to have a massive return on the grandest stage of them all in Orlando.
 After so much speculation and time, Balor returning as “The Demon” on WWE’s biggest platform could be the plan.
-It would be one of the biggest moments of the night, and he may even win the match.
+It would be one of the biggest moments of the night, and he may even him the match.
 Eventually, WWE officials will figure out the best way to bring Finn Balor back.

 [Featured Image by WWE]